← All posts

 Here is a different take: write down a differentiable simulation of your system, define a loss that captures what “good control” means to you, and let gradient descent find the gains.
 Automatic differentiation handles the calculus; you just specify the objective.

-This post walks through exactly that, using JAX.
+This post walks through exactly that, using JAX1.
+The controller structure follows the practical implementation guidelines of Sundström et al.2

 The Example: A Second-Order Mass-Spring-Damper